flybywiresim/docs/docs/start/performance-tips.md

 ##Microsoft Flight Simulator

 These settings are ultimately up to you.
-It all depends on your hardware and weather you want higher FPS, or a better looking game.
+It all depends on your hardware and whether you want higher FPS, or a better looking game.
 You will need to find a balance between performance and graphical quality for your specific hardware.

 You can use the built in settings presets (low, medium, high and ultra) to establish a baseline.
 Once you have found a preset you like, you can then start to change individual settings to further optimise your experience.
 We strongly encourage you to make a note of existing settings in case you wish to revert back to your previous settings for any reason.